-This tutorial demonstrates how to collect disk logs for an example app.
+This tutorial demonstrates how to collect logs for an example app.

-- You need to create a workspace, a project and an account (
+- You need to create a workspace, a project and a user (

 project-admin).
-The account must be invited to the project with the role of
+The user must be invited to the project with the role of

 adminat the project level.
-For more information, see Create Workspaces, Projects, Accounts and Roles.
+For more information, see Create Workspaces, Projects, Users and Roles.